xunzhang/paracel/overview.markdown

 # Paracel

-Paracel is a distributed computational framework designs for machine learning problems, graph algorithms and scientific computation in C++
+Paracel is a distributed computational framework designed for machine learning problems, graph algorithms and scientific computation in C++

 ## Motivation

- * Parameters can not be hold in memory of a single machine
+ * Parameters can not be hold in memory of one node
- * Asynchrounous learning to speed up
+ * Asynchrounous learning to speed up convergency
  * General framework
-  * Offer simple communication model(compared to MapReduce)
+  * Simple communication model(compared to MapReduce)
-  * Offer fault tolerance solution(compared to MPI)
+  * Fault tolerance solution(compared to MPI)

-Our basic idea is original triggered by Jeff Dean's [talk](http://infolab.stanford.edu/infoseminar/dean.pdf) @Stanford University in 2013.
-You can get more details in his paper: [Large Scale Distributed Deep Networks](http://static.googleusercontent.com/media/research.google.com/en//archive/large_deep_networks_nips2012.pdf).
+Our basic idea is original triggered by Jeff Dean's [talk](http://infolab.stanford.edu/infoseminar/dean.pdf) @Stanford University in 2013.\nYou can get more details in his paper: [Large Scale Distributed Deep Networks](http://static.googleusercontent.com/media/research.google.com/en//archive/large_deep_networks_nips2012.pdf).

 ## Goals

  * Split both massive dataset and massive parameter space
  * Solve "the last reducer problem" of iterative tasks
- * Easy to programming, painless from serial to parallel
+ * Easy to programming, painless from sequential to parallel
  * Good performance and fault tolerant

-## Getting it
+## Get it

 You can download the source code from http://code.dapps.douban.com/paracel:
 ```bash
 $ git clone http://code.dapps.douban.com/paracel.git
 ```